 A Knowledge Management Software is a software, where all your knowledge is captured.
 Knowledge Management was first mentioned by McKinsey in an internal study in 1987.
 So just after the internet started.
 When implementing a Knowledge Management Software, one of the most central questions is the way how you want to structure your knowledge — the priority must be to be able to find it afterwards.
 In consequence, you must determine the importance and characteristics of each piece of information.
 That usually also means defining attributes like categories, tags, etc.

-Following the characterisation of information, employees are expected to fill that software with their knowledge (in the form of reports, procedures, manuals, protocols, etc.).
-The hope is, that someone will be able to find and reuse that information later, when its needed.
+Following the characterization of information, employees are expected to fill that software with their knowledge (in the form of reports, procedures, manuals, protocols, etc.).
+The hope is that someone will be able to find and reuse that information later when it is needed.

 Taking a second thought on finding the information, how do you determine what is of importance and relevance in future?
 Can you predict what will be relevant in the future?
 How do you draw the line of knowledge of the past is important in the future?